devcesarlopes/vscode-environment-config-ts/README.md

 To Use it, go to your main project folder, In the Explorer tab, right click and select `[generate .editorconfig]`.
 It is going to be the last option.

+## Code Formatting - ESLint + Prettier

+There are two important roles in code formatting, Code Style and Code Formatting.

+* ESLint analyzes your code for style and coding errors that can lead to bugs.
+* Prettier analyzes your code styles and make sure that you keep a format standard in you code, for example, line breaks, dot comma at the end of lines, etc.

+To download them:

+ESLint Extension ID: `dbaeumer.vscode-eslint`

+Prettier Extenson ID: `rvest.vs-code-prettier-eslint`